 DISCOVERING GOD'S WORD MERIT BADGE AWARD

-The Cadet-0-Rama committee will judge this badge.
-We will judge on penmanship, neatness, and content that exceeds the minimum requirements of the badge.
+This will be judged on penmanship, neatness, and content that exceeds the minimum requirements of the badge.
 Counselors are required to fill out the worksheet in order for the badge to be judged.
 All non-winning entries will receive a Cadet bookmark for participating.
 1st place will receive a large plaque, 2nd place, a smaller plaque, and 3rd place an engraved book mark.
 Please Note: The Guide Book and worksheet must be filled out completely in order to be judged.
 If more space is needed for comments, please attach pages as needed.

 Races typically begin with the Jr. Cadets (2nd and 3rd graders).
 Racing will proceed by grade thereafter and end with the "Open Class".
 Racing will be by double elimination format.
 At the end of each class/grade race you will be given the chance to decide whether or not you wish to race your car in “open class”.
 Please note that 1st, 2nd and 3rd place winners in their class are ineligible to re-race in the open class category.

-You can start taking down your displays after a time TBD on Saturday afternoon or as soon as racing has ended, which ever comes first.
+You can take down your displays either just before racing on Saturday afternoon (1:00PM) or as soon as racing has ended.
+Pease do not take down displays during the racing.
 All displays must be taken down and removed by Saturday night.

 We hope to see all of you there!